ZoneMinder/zoneminder/README.txt

   want to support.
 These options are available from the Options-
   >Tools view.

-o     FEATURE  -  Historical video is now supported  from  the XHTML mobile device interface allowing you to replay previous events etc.

-o     FEATURE - A new timeline view has been added.
+o    FEATURE - Historical video is now supported from the XHTML mobile device interface allowing you to replay previous events etc. o    FEATURE - A new timeline view has been added.
 This is an enhanced graphic activity view that represents events as colour coded bars on a time based chart.
 Passing your mouse over the activity will display images and details from the events in the chart.
 You are able to choose whether you see this view or the traditional events view as a default.
 Since this view can be a large file and dynamic loading of event images can be bandwidth intensive this preference can be specific on a bandwidth specific basis.
 The option to switch between the traditional list and the timeline view is available at all times however.
 IMPORTANT NOTE: This view is a beta version only and due to extensive use of CSS currently only renders correctly on FireFox type browsers.
 Even then as it can use huge numbers of elements it is possible it may degrade or crash your browser.
-Specifically Internet Explorer seems to get totally confused and renders some elements twice and  others  in the wrong place etc. I hope to  remedy  this situation  for the next release but for now using this  view with IE is not recommended.

-o     FIX  -  References  to the video device  files  are  now expressed as full file paths rather than just numbers.
-This allows files other than /dev/videoX to be used easily.

-o    FIX - Integration with all versions of ffmpeg, including CVS, is now supported.
+Specifically Internet Explorer seems to get totally confused and renders some elements twice and others in the wrong place etc. I hope to remedy this situation for the next release but for now using this view with IE is not recommended. o    FIX - References to the video device files are now expressed as full file paths rather than just numbers.
+This allows files other than /dev/videoX to be used easily. o    FIX - Integration with all versions of ffmpeg, including CVS, is now supported.
 At least until the next ffmpeg interface change anyway! o    FEATURE - Monitors can now use a file path as a video source.
-This allows you to use scripts such as wget or other webcam  type applications to generate your images which  can then  be  fed into ZoneMinder as a monitor and analysed  and archived etc.

-o     FEATURE  -  Users  can  now be defined  with  a  maximum bandwidth  setting.
-This prevents low privilege  users  from swamping the system with lots of high bandwidth streaming.

-o     FEATURE  -  Debug  levels for the binaries  can  now  be controlled in a limited fashion from the Options screen.
+This allows you to use scripts such as wget or other webcam type applications to generate your images which can then be fed into ZoneMinder as a monitor and analysed and archived etc. o    FEATURE - Users can now be defined with a maximum bandwidth setting.
+This prevents low privilege users from swamping the system with lots of high bandwidth streaming. o    FEATURE - Debug levels for the binaries can now be controlled in a limited fashion from the Options screen.
 For more details see the help on the Options->Tools-
 >ZM_EXTRA_DEBUG* options.
 o    FEATURE - The user authentication methods have been revised to separate authentication at the web front end from authentication at back end streaming.
 Thus there are now several more authentication options to allow more fine control.
-The most significant of these ZM_AUTH_TYPE now offers a choice of 'remote' authentication which allows you to use a third   party  authentication  scheme  such  as  http  basic authentication  and  have that users  name  passed  via  the REMOTE_USER environment variable.
+The most significant of these ZM_AUTH_TYPE now offers a choice of `remote' authentication which allows you to use a third party authentication scheme such as http basic authentication and have that users name passed via the REMOTE_USER environment variable.
 Providing there is a user of that name known to ZoneMinder they will be automatically logged in.
 Be warned however that there is no facility for this user to log out so ensure that you do not lock yourself into a low privilege account.
-Also you may need to remove user cookies when you change authentication methods.

-o     FEATURE  -  Users now have a 'control' permission  which determines whether they are able to control PTZ style cameras.
+Also you may need to remove user cookies when you change authentication methods. o    FEATURE - Users now have a `control' permission which determines whether they are able to control PTZ style cameras.
 As with the other permissions there are three levels, None, View and Edit.
 Unlike some of the other options it may not be obvious what levels do what.
-The 'None' level bars access to any control functionality, the 'View' level permits users to actually  control the positioning and settings of  a  camera (rather  than  just  look at them which  is  what  might  be expected)  and the 'Edit' level allows users to  modify  the various control capabilities.

-o     FIX  -  A  bug was fixed where the streamed images  were using the quality settings for saved files.

-o     FIX  -  Jpeg  errors are now reported  via  the  generic ZoneMinder  error and debug mechanism rather  than  just  to standard output as is the default in libjpeg.

-o    FIX - The time taken to load and refresh the console view has been reduced.
+The `None' level bars access to any control functionality, the `View' level permits users to actually control the positioning and settings of a camera (rather than just look at them which is what might be expected) and the `Edit' level allows users to modify the various control capabilities. o    FIX - A bug was fixed where the streamed images were using the quality settings for saved files. o    FIX - Jpeg errors are now reported via the generic ZoneMinder error and debug mechanism rather than just to standard output as is the default in libjpeg. o    FIX - The time taken to load and refresh the console view has been reduced.
 This is especially significant where you may have lots of monitors. o    FIX - Paths to the control scripts were hard coded with a full path.
-This broke the packaged ZoneMinder distributions so the  paths are now relative to the ZM_PATH_BIN config unless they start with a '/'.

-o     FIX  -  The masks used for shared memory have  now  been refined to prevent invalid values from causing duplicates.

-o    FEATURE - Monitors can now be re-ordered from the console view to allow you to choose how you would like them arranged. o     FEATURE  -  Motion  detection  can  now  be  temporarily disabled  from the watch view.
+This broke the packaged ZoneMinder distributions so the paths are now relative to the ZM_PATH_BIN config unless they start with a `/'. o    FIX - The masks used for shared memory have now been refined to prevent invalid values from causing duplicates. o    FEATURE - Monitors can now be re-ordered from the console view to allow you to choose how you would like them arranged. o    FEATURE - Motion detection can now be temporarily disabled from the watch view.
 This is most useful with PTZ type cameras where you can switch off motion detection whilst repositioning the camera.
-Just don't forget to switch it back on again afterwards!

-o     FEATURE - A default scale per bandwidth setting can  now be defined.
-This allows you to reduce the size of streams etc on slow connections.

-o     FEATURE  -  Monitors can now be defined with  a  default scale.
+Just don't forget to switch it back on again afterwards! o    FEATURE - A default scale per bandwidth setting can now be defined.
+This allows you to reduce the size of streams etc on slow connections. o    FEATURE - Monitors can now be defined with a default scale.
 This allows you to reduce the viewing size of a monitor that might be capturing at a large image size.
 This works in conjunction with the bandwidth specific scaling so if you bandwidth setting is 50% and your monitor is also 50% then at that bandwidth you will be viewing at 25%.
-This is to ensure that all monitors maintain relative scaling at all bandwidths.

-o     FEATURE - The choice of streaming versus stills views as default can now be specified per bandwidth setting.

-o    FEATURE - In the past there has been some confusion about what the 'prev' and 'next' options do when scrolling through events.
+This is to ensure that all monitors maintain relative scaling at all bandwidths. o    FEATURE - The choice of streaming versus stills views as default can now be specified per bandwidth setting. o    FEATURE - In the past there has been some confusion about what the `prev' and `next' options do when scrolling through events.
 They actually move to the previous or next event in the list from which the event was selected rather than in chronological order.
 Previously this order was descending date/time in most cases meaning that the previous event would be one that occurred after the current event.
 In order to prevent this confusion and allow users to define a default order which they prefer there are now two more options in Options->System called ZM_EVENT_SORT_FIELD and ZM_EVENT_SORT_ORDER which allow you to choose your own sort type and order.
 The default for these is now date/time ascending meaning oldest first which is opposite to the previous default and you will need to update these options to retain the previous behaviour.
-Note also that this ordering applies only to event lists and not the 'last x events' in the watch window which are still newest first.

-o     FIX  - A curious problem with logging in on PHP 4.4  has now been fixed.

-o    FEATURE - Following requests and some confusion about how often filters are executed versus reloaded from the database, this   is  now  a  configurable  options  (Options->System-> ZM_FILTER_EXECUTE_INTERVAL).
-Please read the  help  on  this option for guidance on what values to use.

-o     FEATURE - A 'Filters' button has been added to the  main console view allowing easier access to the filters view.

-o    FEATURE - Support for the HTTPS protocol has been added allowing streaming etc to function over secure links. o    FEATURE - The layout and functionality of the XHTML screens has been enhanced to make them more useful overall. o     FEATURE  -  Following virtual extinction of donations  I have added a small one time nag screen which invites you  to donate to ZoneMinder after a month of use.
-That's all it does and once dismissed you will never see it again!

-o     LANGUAGE  -  A lot of new tokens have been added.
+Note also that this ordering applies only to event lists and not the `last x events' in the watch window which are still newest first. o    FIX - A curious problem with logging in on PHP 4.4 has now been fixed. o    FEATURE - Following requests and some confusion about how often filters are executed versus reloaded from the database, this is now a configurable options (Options->System-> ZM_FILTER_EXECUTE_INTERVAL).
+Please read the help on this option for guidance on what values to use. o    FEATURE - A `Filters' button has been added to the main console view allowing easier access to the filters view. o    FEATURE - Support for the HTTPS protocol has been added allowing streaming etc to function over secure links. o    FEATURE - The layout and functionality of the XHTML screens has been enhanced to make them more useful overall. o    FEATURE - Following virtual extinction of donations I have added a small one time nag screen which invites you to donate to ZoneMinder after a month of use.
+That's all it does and once dismissed you will never see it again! o    LANGUAGE - A lot of new tokens have been added.
 These have been included in all the language files in English.
 It would be appreciated if anyone who is able to edit their zm_lang_xx_yy.php language files and translate these tokens could email them back to me so I can include them in future releases.

-13.5.
+12.6.
 Release 1.21.3
 Additional bug fix release.

 o     FIX - Images from rotated monitors had been broken in  a previous release.
 This has been corrected.

-o    FIX - The bogus deletion of events by zmaudit has finally been completely fixed.

-o     FIX  - Fixed a problem where Axis PTZ controls sometimes caused the camera to move in an incorrect direction.

-o    FIX - Fixed an issue where the 'goto preset' command did not pass the appropriate preset number (and so defaulted to 1) for the Axis, Panasonic and VISCA protocols. o    FIX - A problem existed where renaming monitors did not rename the symbolic link to the events directory.
-Thanks to forum user 'tommy' for suggesting the fix to this issue. o     FIX - The README document has been restructured slightly to  make it easier to find the information you require.
+o    FIX - The bogus deletion of events by zmaudit has finally been completely fixed. o    FIX - Fixed a problem where Axis PTZ controls sometimes caused the camera to move in an incorrect direction. o    FIX - Fixed an issue where the `goto preset' command did not pass the appropriate preset number (and so defaulted to 1) for the Axis, Panasonic and VISCA protocols. o    FIX - A problem existed where renaming monitors did not rename the symbolic link to the events directory.
+Thanks to forum user `tommy' for suggesting the fix to this issue. o    FIX - The README document has been restructured slightly to make it easier to find the information you require.
 This includes the addition of an Upgrading section to clarify the process of upgrading from a previous version.

-13.6.
+12.7.
 Release 1.21.2
 Minor-ish bug fixes to the 1.21.1 release.

 o    FIX - If the defined image timestamp format for a monitor